The Slide Show/ Neckerchief Slides

 Fly Slide

-my porch, and my Bear Cub son went wild over it...next meeting we will be doing
+my Bear Cub son went wild over it...next meeting we will be doing dead bug

-of comments on it.
-Cut a rectangle of thin plywood about 1 x 2 inches (paint
+it.
+Cut a rectangle of thin plywood about 1 x 2 inches (paint stick, or

-stick, or laminate sample, too).
+laminate sample, too).
 Stain and varnish to taste.
-Screw a small
+Screw a small spring

-leather or a ring of plastic pipe.
-Get some of the
+ring of leather or a ring of plastic pipe.
+Get some of the smallest

-smallest post-it notes--I think they're about 1 x 3/4 inch.
-It not only looks
+post-it notes--I think they're about 1 x 3/4 inch.
+It not only looks good

-good but it's handy--you always have some paper. ---Mark W. Arend arend@centuryinter.net
+but it's handy--you always have some paper. ---Mark W. Arend arend@centuryinter.net Beaver

 Stress Indicator Neckerchief Slide